jyarbro/win10tiles/README.md

 If you are a trademark holder or application owner for one of these applications, and disapprove of the tiles I've created for your application, please submit an issue to this repository, or a pull request with updated tile images you'd prefer.

-Anything that isn't owned or trademarked by someone else is licensed to you by me under the Unlicense.
+Anything that isn't owned or trademarked by someone else is licensed to you by me under the [UNLICENSE](UNLICENSE).